JensenNick/huawei_solar_pees/README.md

 #### Alternative installation

-As an alternative to this instruction and steps in this document, the sensors are also available as a package (a single file) in the package folder.
-Link to the package file [huawei_solar_pees](packages/huawei_solar_pees.yml) This package does not include the sensor "Tariff Export" in chapter 3.5 and the sensor "Energi Data Service - Negativ" in chapter 4.
+As an alternative to this instruction and steps in this document, the sensors are also available as a package (a single file) in the package folder - both for a setup with two inverters as this readme describes and for a setup with one inverter.
+Link to the package file [huawei_solar_pees](packages/huawei_solar_pees.yaml) This package does not include the sensor "Tariff Export" in chapter 3.5 and the sensor "Energi Data Service - Negativ" in chapter 4.
 These sensors are not needed for the provided custom sensors to work.
 The package file includes a short instruction.

 ### 3.1.
 Power Sensors